TuxML/tuxml-web/README.md

 ## Documentation

-[databaseManager](docs/dbManager.md) : A library to make the database way easier with
+[databaseManager](docs/dbManager.md) : A library to make the database way easier to work with